hojabri/querybuilder/README.md

 _Note:_ if you want to skip a column to be used for insert query, you can use `"-"` for the `db` tag.

 - `Build()` after specifying all INSERT functions, you need to call this method to create your final query string and also final arguments.
-- `Rebind(query string)` after your final query string is ready, you can call this method to rebind your query string based on the database driver.

 Sample struct type for insert examples